-Biological applications include a range of use cases: detecting metabolic activity and identifying specific metabolites in less than 100 living cells, or nuclear spin detection for characterising molecules in volumes of a few femtolitres using NV-centre techniques (e.g., NVision) as well as free radical production from metabolic activity.
-Another biological use case is the remote assessment of heart disease in clinical applications (Bosch).
+Biological and medical applications include a range of use cases: tracking metabolism in real time by detecting small concentrations of biomolecules in MRIs (or for cells: NMR) using hyperpolarization techniques (e.g., NVision) as well as free radical production from metabolic activity.
+Another biological use case is the contactless measurement of the heart's natural magnetic field to enable earlier and / or faster detection of cardiac diseases (Bosch).
 Finally, there are several approaches for neurosignals that combine magnetic field sensing with temperature.

 RF sensing and processing: Analysis of the electromagnetic spectrum to detect transient signals based on NV centres and rare earth ions.
 RF spectrum monitoring for instantaneous reallocation of communications frequency bands (cognitive radio) and future 5G deployment.
 Rydberg atoms in vapour cells offering high broadband sensitivity and polarisation detection capabilities are also currently being studied.
-SQIFs (Thales) based on high-T_c superconductors are truly wide band (from DC to tens of GHz) and sensitive devices that can be up to 1000 times smaller than classical antennas.
+SQIFs (Thales) based on high-Tc superconductors are truly wide band (from DC to tens of GHz) and sensitive devices that can be up to 1000 times smaller than classical antennas.